June 15, 1992

 The Jack Kent Cooke Foundation awards the Math Forum @ Drexel a grant in its national competition -- one of five winners from among 350 applicants.
 With the Foundation's $150,000 award, the Math Forum will engage 100 low- to moderate-income 9th and 10th graders in its existing online mathematics community.

-Our standards-aligned, grade-specific program to improve math problem solving, Write Math with the Math Forum adapts the engaging problems from the Problems of the Week program and correlates them to state standards and math topics.
+Our standards-aligned, grade-specific program to improve math problem solving, Write Math: PoWs by Standard adapts the engaging problems from the Problems of the Week program and correlates them to state standards and math topics.